T-systemsYoungsters/elli-LOGIST/scrum.md

 Which advantages of scrum can you see?
-- Hohe FlexibilitätHohe
+- Hohe Flexibilit
-- Effektivität durch Selbstorganisation
+- Hohe Effektivität durch Selbstorganisation
 - Hohe Transparenz durch regelmäßige Meetings und Backlogs